ChaosSearch/chaos-aws-workshop/content/20_Discovery/22_chaosrefinery.md

 In this exercise we will create a *View* for the Object Group (**chaosXX-obj**) already created.

 {{% notice info %}}
-If you didn't create an Object Group in the first Exercise you may use **chasoMSTR-obj**.
+If you didn't create an Object Group in the first exercise you may use the master object: **chas-mstr-obj**.
 Our view name will be **chaosXX-v** where XX is the ID provided in the workshop package.
 {{% /notice %}}

 Objectives: